 There are loads of paint products on the market that are made specifically for whitewashing.
 Some of these products are white gel stains and pickling stains and a white wax called liming wax that will give any piece a white washed look.

-While these products work well, I’m sharing the old way to whitewash or pickle wood; with regular old white paint and water.
+While these products work well, I’m sharing the old way to whitewash or pickle wood furniture; with regular old white paint and water.
+This doesn’t have to be hard work!

 I just learned the other day that generally whitewashing is referring to a pine wood surface while pickling is referring to an oak wood surface.
 Did you know that?

-A friend gave this crate to me because she was about to throw it away.
+A friend gave me this crate because she was about to throw it away.
 I kept it a while and almost gave it away myself.
 I’m so glad I didn’t.

 It’s a simple wooden crate.
 You can see where the two top slats have come off.